homerhanumat/CourseraDataGC/codebook.md

 * **summaryType**: type of numerical summary to be given.
 Possible values are:
     * mean
     * standardDeviation
-* **variable**:  type of phone measurement that is being summarized.
+* **measurementType**:  type of phone measurement that is being summarized.
 There are 561 possible types, as described above.
 * **value**:  the numerical value of the summary (the value of the mean or the sd)

-The `samsungAVG.txt` data file shows the mean and the standard deviation of each of the 561 types of measurements, for each subject for each activity.
+The `samsung.txt` data file shows the mean and the standard deviation of each of the 561 types of measurements, for each subject for each activity.